Everything You Need to Know About How to Train a Puppy (or dog!)

 Conclusion

-Training a puppy is a rewarding journey that lays the foundation for a lifetime of happiness and companionship.
-By starting with basic commands, house training, and socialization, and using positive reinforcement techniques, you can help your puppy grow into a well-behaved and confident adult dog.
+Training a rescue puppy or dog is a rewarding journey that lays the foundation for a lifetime of happiness and companionship.
+By starting with basic commands, house training, and socialisation, and using positive reinforcement techniques, you can help your puppy grow into a well-behaved and confident adult dog.
 Remember that patience, consistency, and love are key to successful puppy training.
 With time and effort, you’ll not only have a well-trained dog but also a loyal and loving companion for years to come.